screeps/docs/api/source/PowerCreep.md

 {% api_property className string %}
 The power creep's class, one of the `POWER_CLASS` constants.

+{% api_property deleteTime number %}
+A timestamp when this creep is marked to be permanently deleted from the account, or undefined otherwise.

 {% api_property hits number %}
 The current amount of hit points of the creep.